-Remember, your children need to be road smart around your home too.
-They should only play outdoors in areas that are well fenced and away from traffic, including driveways.
+Your children need to be road smart around your home too.
+They should only play outdoors in areas that are well fenced and away from any traffic, including driveways.

 - wait for the ball to stop

-- walk along the footpath until directly opposite the ball
+- walk along the footpath until they’re directly opposite the ball

 - use the kerb drill to cross to the opposite footpath